filterpaper/filterpaper.github.io/qmk/userspace.md

 0 directories, 4 files
 ```
 The `qmk compile ~/qmk_firmware/users/newbie/newbie.json` process will automatically include everything in that folder.
 Except for `newbie.json`, all files are optional.
-The .c source file is not required for example if you just simply need some QMK variables changed inside `config.h`.
+You can have just `config.h` for modifying QMK variables or just `rules.mk` for enabling one feature.

 # Supporting multiple keyboard